 Romans 9:2-3 2that I have great sorrow and unceasing anguish in my heart.
 3For I could wish that I myself were accursed and cut off from Christ for the sake of my brothers, my kinsmen according to the flesh.

-He then states, unfortunately, that not every descendant of Abraham will “belong to Israel”; But that it is the ‘children of promise’ who are counted as the offspring, the ‘children of God’ ~
+He then states, unfortunately, not every descendant of Abraham will “belong to Israel”, but that it is the ‘children of promise’ who are counted as the offspring, the ‘children of God’ ~

 Romans 9:6-8 6For not all who are descended from Israel belong to Israel, 7and not all are children of Abraham because they are his offspring, but “Through Isaac shall your offspring be named.”
 8This means that it is not the children of the flesh who are the children of God, but the children of the promise are counted as offspring.
 9For this is the “word of promise”: “at this time I will come, and Sarah shall have a son.”